Frequently Asked Questions

 SFJC is a community cemetery for every Jew, of any background or affiliation.
 Anyone who identified as a Jew is lovingly welcome to be buried here.
-We are able to accommodate the orthodox community with a separate section.
 Our high standards of Jewish burial and adherence to burial customs are part of the rich heritage of every Jewish person.

 - Does SFJC charge more at-need than for pre-planning?

 Absolutely not!
 We whole-heartedly reject the practice of taking advantage of a grieving family at their time of need.
 Today's prices are today's prices whether you are planning ahead or had a death in the family.
 It is still a good idea to pre-plan and lock in today's prices.
 This also relieves your family of a tremendous burden when the time comes.

 - How can SFJC offer plots for so much less than any other cemetery?

 Very simply- we are a nonprofit.
 We charge what we need to in order to operate the cemetery and fund the perpetual care trust fund.
 We don't have corporate investors or stockholders expecting a dividend.

 - I have a tattoo: Can I be buried at SFJC?